mobiusml/external-doc-test/source/video_about-tech.rst

    :align: center

-We can then generate a gif from the highest scored section as a highlight.
+Below is the section of the video that corresponds to the identified highlight.
 Note that depending on the length and type of video, there can be numerous (or none) highlights detected by our highlights detector.

 .. image::